andyOR/Regression-Analysis-in-R/README.md

 ### Regression models conditional distribution of Y given X=x, i.e., P(Y=y|X=x).
 Given a specific value of X (i.e., X=x), we can predict the value of Y. Simple linear regression models relationship between two variables, X as explanatory variable (or Predictor) and Y as response (or Dependent) variable.
 Linear relationships  are easy to work with and are a good approximation in lots of real word problems.

 ## Chapter 4.
 Diagnostics and Transformations for Simple Linear Regressions
-### This chapter introduces the analysis of regression models for accuracy and shortcomings.
+### This chapter introduces the analysis of simple linear regression models for accuracy and shortcomings.
 Regression functional form can be invalid if some explanatory variables are missing, presence of non-linear terms and outliers, faulty residual assumptions, etc.

 ### This chapter includes:
 #### a.
 Residual plots